 In 1995, Kinlin joined Corning Consumer Products, where he helped to execute the sale of the division to KKR.
 Following the transaction, he served as senior vice president, Sales and Marketing, of the new company, World Kitchen Inc.

 In 2000, Kinlin was named president, Corning International Corporation and was responsible for directing the company’s global export activities.
 His international experience led to his appointment as general manager for Greater China in 2003.
 In this role, he led the growth of Corning’s businesses in China and established a strong corporate operating platform.
-From April 2007 to March 2008, he was chief operating officer, Corning Cable Systems, with responsibility for global sales, marketing and operations.
-He was named president and chief executive officer of Corning Cable Systems in April 2008.
+From April 2007 to March 2008, he was chief operating officer, Corning Optical Communications, with responsibility for global sales, marketing and operations.
+He was named president and chief executive officer of Corning Optical Communications in April 2008.

 Kinlin is on the board of the Catawba County United Way and the Providence Day School.
 He received his undergraduate degree from Kenyon College and his MBA from Harvard University.